Procedure Guide ·Lipoma Removal ·2026

 5What is the recovery time for lipoma removal?

-Recovery takes 10-14 days.
-Restrict activity and use an e-collar to prevent licking.
-Small incisions heal quickly with minimal discomfort.
-Large excision sites may have a drain for 3-5 days and require more rest.
-Sutures are removed at 10-14 days.
-Most dogs are back to normal within a few days, though the incision needs the full healing time.
+10-14 days.
+Restrict activity, use e-collar to prevent licking.
+Large sites may have drain 3-5 days.
+Sutures removed at 10-14 days.
+Most dogs return to normal quickly.

 6Should I remove a lipoma early when it's small?